Khulud5/Khulud5/README.md

  👋 Hi, I’m Khulud
-I'm a Computer Science at AOU, passionate about Front-end development.
+I'm a Computer Science, passionate about Front-end development.

 - 🎓 Studying at AOU
 - 💻 Working with HTML, CSS, and JavaScript